cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 to both our internal web servers (for server-side rendering) and to our client-side Javascript which uses the Single-Page Application model (see:
 [Isomorphic Javascript: The Future of Web Apps](https://medium.com/airbnb-engineering/isomorphic-javascript-the-future-of-web-apps-10882b7a2ebc)).
-It also serves static assets, such as pristine images, which it pipes directly from AWS S3.
+It also serves static assets, such as images, which it pipes directly from Amazon S3.

 <img class="lightbox figure" src="{{ "/2017-05-27-a-webops-post-mortem/network-io.png" | prepend: site.cdnurl }}" alt="Network I/O on Content API instance" />